digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-26.md

 * Working on expressing the dynamic model linearly in a set of dynamic coefficients for easy identification
 * When that's done the rest of the work is easy and papers will be flowing

+#### Hao Feng
+* Been writing the technical report of the Incubator.
+* Disscussed with Claudio about the details of the report.

 ## Sub-projects status